uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-netflix-service-discovery/pws-lab.md

  }
 ```

 4) Review the the following file: `$CLOUD_NATIVE_APP_LABS_HOME/greeting-service/src/main/java/io/pivotal/greeting/GreetingController.java`.
 Notice the `DiscoveryClient`.
-It is used to discovery services registered with the `service-registry`.
+It is used to discover services registered with the `service-registry`.
+See `fetchFortuneServiceUrl()`

 ```java
 @Controller